umdwr/teachinghub/source/guides/speech/spch102.rst

 You may share all relevant purchasing options for your course on your syllabus.
 See “Syllabus Sample” for options.

+**Note:** Top Hat is being piloted and course material review is scheduled for spring term, 2023.

 Assignment Sequence
 -------------------
 .. admonition:: See also